-When individuals enter your flow, they will automatically get queued up for all emails and split components in your series based on the Time Delays you've set.
-If you've placed a Time Delay before a split, recipients will wait at this split and not get scheduled for any emails below it.
-After a recipient gets evaluated at a split, we will then schedule him/her for emails down the YES or NO path as appropriate.
+When individuals enter your flow, they will automatically get queued up as "Waiting" for the first step only.
+When an individual reaches a Split in a flow, they will wait at this Split until the scheduled evaluation time arrives.
+After a recipient gets evaluated at a Split, we will then schedule him/her for the first step down the YES or NO path as appropriate.

 Just as you can click on any email and see who's waiting to receive it -- along with the scheduled time the email will send out -- you can click on any Conditional Split and see who is queued up to get evaluated, along with the scheduled time for this evaluation.
 Recipients are scheduled for these components based on the Time Delay directly before it.

 If you select any Conditional Split, in the lefthand sidebar you will see a snapshot count of how many people are waiting and how many have gotten evaluated YES and NO.